UMCFS/Rules/CommunityRules.md

 * Deliberate purchasing of in-demand items with the express intent to resell for profit

 **Users will be banned from here if found scalping anywhere.**
-The scope of this rule applies to all marketplaces, including ours here (which is governed by <#892606881581899826>), and applies all tech-related items.
+The scope of this rule applies to all marketplaces, including ours here (which is governed by <#892606881581899826>), and applies to all tech-related items.
 We do not care about resell of non-tech items like shoes and concert tickets, but we do reserve the right to exercise discretion as warranted, e.g. those who were caught scalping baby formula and toilet paper during the COVID-19 pandemic.

 These behaviors are toxic, add no economic value, and cause frustration for users who want to buy hardware at a reasonable price.
 And while we vehemently discourage buying from scalpers, we don't intend to ban buyers who have purchased from scalpers, but we will ban if you resell a scalped item at a scalped price.